 When Cossacks finished their show, they invited kids.
 With special hats, kids could not see anything and use the bags to hit each other.

 Nearby were several instructors who could teach you some basic sword moves.

 Then we went to shoot a crossbow and regular bow and arrow.

 At some point, I noticed that all staff members including craftsmen were speaking Russian.
 Probably the organizers and all staff came from Russian speaking countries.

 Close to the entrance, there was this fighter to entertain kids.
 Kids could enter the ring and use one of the soft weapons to fight the fighter.
 Poor guy 🙂

 Though I had initial doubts, 2017 Jerusalem Knights Festival was very nice.
-We enjoyed the festival and it exceeded our expectations.
-We spend there more than half a day and could easily spend the whole day.
-Moreover, there were plenty attractions to keep kids entertained.
+We enjoyed the festival, and it exceeded our expectations.
+We spend there more than half a day at the event, and could easily spend the whole day.
+Moreover, there were plenty of attractions to keep kids entertained.